 holiday, check processing will be delayed until the following week.
 Checks are available for pick up after

-The business office will make every attempt to include check requests received by noon on Wednesday
+The business office will make every attempt to include other check requests (such as employee reimbursements) received by noon on Wednesday

 in that weeks check run.
 To ensure that your check request is processed in that weeks check run; it

 needs to be delivered to the business office by 4:00 pm on Monday.